tsipkens/bidias/README.md

 For `tfer_pma`, calls to the `+kernel` package will add this folder to the path automatically, whenever necessary, such that it is not necessary to explicitly include the above command in high level scripts.
 For `cmap`, one could also replace references in existing scripts to the colormaps that would otherwise be in that package.

 This code also makes use of the [optimization toolbox](https://www.mathworks.com/products/optimization.html) from Matlab.
+Refer to the [Matlab documentation](https://www.mathworks.com/help/matlab/add-ons.html) for information on how to add toolboxes.

 ### A sample inversion